 If you return to work in disqualifying employment in any month and fail to notify the Fund office in writing within 30 days of the start of such employment, the Fund will presume that you have worked for at least 40 hours in that month and any subsequent month before you give notice that you have stopped working in disqualifying employment.
+If you are working at a construction site, the Fund will also presume that you have worked at that site for as long as your employer performed that work at that site.

-Your monthly benefits will be suspended for all months until you give notice that you have stopped working in disqualifying employment.
-You will have the right to challenge these presumptions by proving that the work you were doing was not disqualifying employment.
+Your monthly benefits will be suspended for all months covered by these presumptions until you give notice that you have stopped working in disqualifying employment.
+You will have the right to challenge these presumptions by proving that you did not work for as long a period or for as many hours as presumed.